MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-36-Loan-Guaranty/subpart-B-Guaranty-Insurance-Loans-Veterans-Electronic-Reporting/section-36.4301.md

 *Designated appraiser.* Designated appraiser means a person requested by the Secretary to render an estimate of the reasonable value of a property, or of a specified type of property, within a stated area for the purpose of justifying the extension of credit to an eligible veteran for any of the purposes stated in 38 U.S.C. chapter 37.
 An appraiser on a fee basis is not an agent of the Secretary.

 *Discharge or release.* For purposes of basic eligibility a person will be considered discharged or released if the veteran was issued a discharge certificate under conditions other than dishonorable (38 U.S.C.
 3702(c)).
-The term discharge or release includes -
+The term discharge or release includes—

 (1) Retirement from the active military, naval, or air service, and